 Evidence of Pain and Suffering

 Before you start calculating your damages, it's important to remember that pain and suffering damages must be supported by evidence.
-In minor cases, medical records or doctor's note may be sufficient.
-However, if it involves more serious injuries, you might need to provide witness testimonies, if available, and other supporting documents such as police report, medical treatment bills, and photos of your injuries.
-If you have no evidence of pain and suffering, the insurance company will assume you didn't experience it.
+In minor cases, medical records or a doctor's note may be sufficient.
+However, if it involves more serious injuries, you might need to provide witness testimonies, if available, and other supporting documents such as a police report, medical treatment bills, and photos of your injuries.
+If you have no evidence of pain and suffering, the insurance company will be hesitant to award you for them.

 Criticisms of the Multiplier Method

-Although, the multiplier method is a good starting point to apply your pain and suffering damages, it has been widely criticized for two main reasons: for being arbitrary and yielding potentially misleading results.
+Although, the multiplier method is a good starting point to apply your pain and suffering damages, it has been widely criticized for two main reasons: for being arbitrary and for yielding potentially misleading results.
 Two attorneys may take the same case and multiply the special damages by different numbers, resulting in two substantially different amounts of damages.
 The multiplier method can also potentially cause misleading results because it doesn't consider the vulnerability of the injured person.
-For example, a movie star with a broken nose would probably sustain more emotional distress than would a soldier or athlete with a broken nose.
+For example, a movie star with a broken nose (whose living is based in part on their appearance) would probably sustain more emotional distress than would a soldier or athlete with the same injury.

 Learn More About Pain and Suffering Multipliers from a Lawyer